appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - server_code.php file.md

 }
 ```
 **Parameters:**
- * $app_config: Content of the conf.json file as a PHP object that is created for each app, and used by Mlab to store details such as the last compilation checksum, title of the app, permissions required, etc.
+ * $app_config: Content of the conf.json file as a PHP object that is created for each app, and used by Appyoumake to store details such as the last compilation checksum, title of the app, permissions required, etc.
  * $html_node: The components visible HTML5 code (i.e. NOT the two additional elements that are script elements for storing data and on the fly generated Javascript) as a [PHP DOMNode](http://php.net/manual/en/class.domnode.php).
  * $html_text: The same as above, but as HTML text.
  * $app_path: The full path to the app directory.
-This will typically be /path/to/mlab/app_directory/this_app/1, where this_app = a unique 32 bytes ID that each Mlab app has and 1 = the version number.
+This will typically be /path/to/mlab/app_directory/this_app/1, where this_app = a unique 32 bytes ID that each Appyoumake app has and 1 = the version number.
 Under this path you can expect to find /css and /js directories where you place Javascript or CSS files.
  * $variables: The variables stored at design time by this component.
 For instance the _googlemap_ component stores information about where the map should be centred, the zoom level, etc. in these variables.
 This is an associative array.

 **Function:** *MLAB_CT_FUNC_MYFUNCTION($app_config, $app_object, $app_path) <a id="ref-custom"></a>
->These functions replace a placeholder in the page that Mlab is currently processing before compiling an app.
+>These functions replace a placeholder in the page that Appyoumake is currently processing before compiling an app.
 You can create any PHP function that returns HTML5 code back to the calling function.
 ```PHP
 class mlab_ct_h1 {
   public function myfunction($app_config, $app_object, $app_path) {